 Sadly, keeping custody of your child after divorce is no longer a given in many countries.
 Women are facing the fact that an abuser and/or narcissist can win custody, with just a few lies, claiming he’s being denied parental rights, or with enough power and money.
 (That’s why I always suggest the book, “Splitting” to my clients who have this fear.
 Find that book, and others, in the lists on the resources page.)

 When I received the divorce papers that my ex-husband filed, it included a few lines that read, “Plaintiff seeks sole custody and asks the Defendant to pay child support.”
 I was a homeschool mother who had not worked outside of the home since 2002.
-I still shake my head just thinking about that absurd request, done so just to show the power and control over me, my security and my emotions.
+I still shake my head just thinking about that absurd request, done to just to show the power and control over me, my security, and my emotions.

 What kind of lawyer would even write or even think such a thing if he was seeking what was best for the child?